Historic canal in Germany lined with fall trees and colorful leaves on a calm evening

 Arrival & Departure

-The European Spring: Lisbon to Amsterdam cruise begins in Lisbon, Portugal (LIS) and ends in Amsterdam, the Netherlands (AMS).
-Plan flights to arrive to Lisbon anytime on Day 1, but we highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
+The Amsterdam to Lisbon: Coasting the Atlantic cruise begins in Amsterdam, the Netherlands (AMS) and ends in Lisbon, Portugal (LIS).
+Plan flights to arrive to Amsterdam anytime on Day 1, but we highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 An arrival transfer to the group hotel is included on Day 1.
-Plan flights to depart Amsterdam no earlier than 1:00pm on the final day of the itinerary; a group transfer to the airport is included.
+Plan flights to depart Lisbon anytime on the final day of the itinerary; a group transfer to the airport is included.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities